 Both merger parties and, if the merger proceeds to completion, the merged firm should ensure that they have effective contractual protections to protect their business and reputation.

 The business protections that are key in a proposed merger (in addition to the usual protections), are team move restrictions (to prevent a mass exodus or loss of a critical department) and a lock-in period (for partners to remain at the merged firm for a specified period).

 Confidentiality obligations and a clear internal and external communications strategy are also important (especially whilst staff are working remotely) to prevent merger negotiations being leaked prematurely or confidential information falling into the hands of a competitor.

 A version of this article was first published on 12 March, 2021 by Law.com,

-If you are a partnership or LLP and are considering a merger or demerger and would like to find out about how we can support you through the process, or if you have any other queries on the content of this alert, please get in touch with Zulon Begum, Wendy Chung or Wonu Sanda, all of whom specialise in partnership matters.
+If you are a partnership or LLP and are considering a merger or demerger and would like to find out about how we can support you through the process, or if you have any other queries on the content of this alert, please get in touch with Zulon Begum or Wonu Sanda, who specialise in partnership matters.